bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 Calling the |figure| function is all it takes to create a basic plot object.
 To add data renderers to your plot object, call a glyph method such as
-|Figure.circle|.
+|figure.circle|.
 You don't have to worry about axes and grids (although you can
 configure them if you want to), and you only need to list the tools you want to add.
 To display your visualization in a browser, in most cases, all you need to do is call the output function |show|.